The Greek Warriors

-The Greek Warriors before the start of 2008 The Greek Independence Day Parade in New York City.
+The Greek Warriors in The Greek Independence Day Parade in New York City, April 7, 2013, Photo by Newsday

-The Greek Warriors - The premier Greek Hoplite re-enactment group in the New York area!
+The Greek Warriors - The premier Greek Hoplite living history group in the New York area!

 Welcome to our website.
 The Greek Warriors is a dedicated living history group, recreating the ancient Greek Hoplite Warrior.
 Our arms an armor portray the classic Greek Warrior in full panoply.
 Check the "About Us" page to find out more about The Greek Warriors, and where to see us next.